 Up river from the concrete dam is a mid 1800’s structure made of blocks of cut stone.
 The stonecutter’s dam has a unique stone penstock that can be seen in the cover photo.
 The penstock is a stone tunnel extending from the downstream side of the dam.
 The intake in the wall of the dam was higher than the exit causing the water to fall through the penstock to deliver energy to turn a turbine or water wheel.
 The picture below shows the back side of the dam where a large amount of wood has been washed up over the years.
 Many dams were washed out in the major floods of 1878 and 1954 but the stonecutter’s dam has survived.
 When the Willoughby property was acquired and a conservation plan was developed the restoration of this dam and it’s associated mill structures was reviewed but unfortunately dismissed.

 The mill pond behind the stonecutter’s dam is filling up with silt and weeds.
 The dam was considered to be impassable to migratory fish but a single salmon was recently caught upstream and this suggests that some can go through (or get tossed over by fishermen).

 If you follow the trail past the dam you will have to continue into Belfountain.
 The Willoughby property has been used for farming, quarrying and has now been turned into a park that hides it’s abundant history among the new growth forest.

 The Black-Crowned Heron in the picture below was photographed a couple of days earlier but this bird was auditioning for a spot in the blog by posing for pictures.
-This stocky little heron stands up to two feet tall and can weight two pounds.
+This stocky little heron stands up to two feet tall and can weigh two pounds.
 Unlike the great blue heron, night herons do not have long necks and legs.